Live Conference & Online 8 & 9 September 2026

 The realities of managing onshore facilities require a different kind of industry conversation — one grounded in operational experience, practical implementation and shared learning.

-Rather than spreading attention across dozens of competing topics, this event is dedicated to one challenge: how operators specifically optimise facility performance, infrastructure, reliability and capital deployment across increasingly complex asset portfolios.
+This event is dedicated to one challenge: how operators specifically optimize facility performance, infrastructure, reliability and capital deployment across increasingly complex asset portfolios.
+Specifically from a facilities engineering perspective.

 The event examines the operational, technical, commercial and strategic realities shaping facility decisions in far greater depth than is typically possible at broader industry conferences.